lankydan/rust-web-with-rocket/rust-web-with-rocket.md

     people::table.find(id).get_result::<Person>(connection)
 }
 ```
-As mentioned above we can access the people table via `people::table` thanks to including `schema::people`.
-This example is nice and easy, `find` is specified as the query to select a single record with the provided ID and `get_result` executes the query once a connection is provided to it.
+As mentioned above, we can access the people table via `people::table` thanks to including `schema::people`.
+This example is nice and easy, `find` is specified as the query that selects a single record with the provided ID and `get_result` executes the query with the connection provided to it.

 In my examples `QueryResult` is returned from all functions.
-Diesel returns `QueryResult<T>` from most methods and is shorthand for `Result<T, Error>` due to the following line:
+Diesel returns `QueryResult&lt;T&gt;` from most methods and is shorthand for `Result<T, Error>` due to the following line:
 ```rust
 pub type QueryResult<T> = Result<T, Error>;
 ```
 Returning `QueryResult` allows us to determine what happens if the query fails in whatever way is suitable for where the function is used.
 If we wanted to return a `Person` directly out of the function we could call `expect` to log the error there and then.

 Also, since I have used Postgres for this post, `PgConnection` is used.
-If we were using one of the other databases Diesel works with, MySql for example, `MysqlConnection` would be used instead.
+If we were using one of the other databases Diesel support; MySql for example, `MysqlConnection` would be used instead.

 Let's look at another one:
 ```rust